strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= .5 =
+* BUG FIX: Fixed fatal errors when running PMPro 2.0+.
+* BUG FIX: Fixed fatal errors when PMPro is deactivated.
+* BUG FIX/ENHANCEMENT: Added a check for "orphaned" levels with no group.
+If found, they are inserted into the first available group.
+* ENHANCEMENT: Updated membership levels table styles to match PMPro 2.0.
+* NOTE: There are known issues with dragging levels from one group to another.
+We are working on a fix.
+You can still edit a level's group by editing the level.

 = .4.1 =
 * BUG FIX: Updated pmprommpu_get_levels_from_latest_checkout() in a couple places to also consider orders with "pending" status.
 This fixes issues with MMPU and the Pay by Check addon.